- Are NER Rides safe?

 Do not assume the cue sheet or event documents will list possible road hazards!
 Road conditions can change rapidly.
 Be smart and ride with an eye for potential obstacles to avoid.

-Q: Can I download a Cue sheet in advance?
+Q: Can I download a Cue Sheet & GPS Track in advance?

 When registering online riders can choose if they want a pre-printed cue sheet provided at the start.
 To save paper, printed cue sheets will only be available to riders who ask for one.
 (But normally there will be some extras if your printer breaks just before the ride.)